 On June 18, 2014, Exelon, PHI and ACE, and certain of their respective affiliates, filed a petition with the NJBPU seeking approval of the Merger.
 To approve the Merger, the NJBPU must find the Merger is in the public interest, and consider the impact of the Merger on (i) competition, (ii) rates of ratepayers affected by the Merger, (iii) ACE's employees, and (iv) the provision of safe and reliable service at just and reasonable rates.
-On July 23, 2014, the NJBPU voted to retain this matter, rather than assigning it to an administrative law judge.
 On January 14, 2015, PHI, ACE, Exelon, certain of Exelon's affiliates, the Staff of the NJBPU, and the Independent Energy Producers of New Jersey filed a stipulation of settlement (the Stipulation) with the NJBPU in this proceeding.
 On February 11, 2015, the NJBPU approved the Stipulation and the Merger and on March 6, 2015, the NJBPU issued a written order approving the Stipulation.